GeekBrucy/mySnippets/Architecture/DDD.md

 1. Start with business logic and identify entities (NOT thinking about tech stack, db table design, etc.)
    1.1 Use business language to describe and construct system.
 Rather than technical language 1.2 Avoid transaction scripting and no-design, not-thinking-scalability, not-thinking-maintainability, haphazard programming style

+## Common Language

+Language with precise meanings, free from ambiguity.

+## Bounded Context

+At high level, it is the environment of the common language

+## Entity

+Has unique identity

+## Value object

+- No identity
+- Multiple properties

+### Example

+`Position` object, `Color` object in C#

+## Aggregate

+Goal: high cohesion, low coupling

+## Aggregate Root

+There is one entity will act as aggregate root in an aggregation.
+External and internal access the objects in the aggregation via that entity AKA the aggregate root.

+Aggregate root act as a manager in the aggregation

+## Aggregation Design

+- Make the aggregation as small as possible
+- One aggregate root per aggregation
+- Entity only has minimum properties

+Small aggregation is more micro-service friendly